jaidenamari/nectar-flow-finance/_posts/2025-05-17-investing-beginners-guide.md

 ## Building Your Investment Strategy

 With the fundamentals covered, let's construct a practical investment strategy:

+TODO:
+- [ ] Update this to actually follow my approach.
+While a lot of people like stock and bond blend.
+I think this is entirely dependent on the stage of life one is at.
+I think following a three ETF portfolio where we target foundational (total stock), Growth (SCHG, QQQ), and Dividend (SCHD, etc), can lead to better overall performance.
+- [ ] This is going to be a low level approach.
+We are mostly trying to suggest the best accounts for circumstances and encourage readers to get started.
+That's the whole deal with investing.
+The sooner you get started the better.

 ### Step 1: Define Your Asset Allocation